jardimdanificado/papagaio/README.md

 * Patterns apply recursively until no changes occur (up to `recursion_limit`)
 * Multi-character delimiter matching is optimized with regex escaping
-* Regex patterns are automatically cached to improve performance
+* Global patterns are stored and reused across calls
-* Nested blocks and subpatterns have no theoretical depth limit
+* Nested blocks and patterns have no theoretical depth limit
 * Large recursion limits can impact performance on complex inputs
+* Each `process()` call evaluates local patterns first, then global patterns